Dry Doddington

-Dry Doddington is a small village in the north-west of the South Kesteven district of Lincolnshire, England within the civil parish of Westborough and Dry Doddington.
+Dry Doddington is a small village in the civil parish of Westborough and Dry Doddington, in the north-west of the South Kesteven district of Lincolnshire, England.
 It is situated approximately 5 mi south-east from Newark, approximately 8 mi north-west from Grantham, and just over 1 mi to the east from the A1 road.
+In 1921 the parish had a population of 131.

 History

 Dry Doddington means the "dry estate of a man called Dodda".
 There was a deserted medieval village called 'Stocking' or 'Stockyng' associated with Dry Doddington in the early 14th century; its precise location is unknown.

 Dry Doddington CE School was built as a National School in 1872, but was closed between 1926 and 1929, after which it re-opened as a primary school.
 It closed for the last time in 1961.

 Today, the village forms part of the civil parish of Westborough and Dry Doddington, which had a population of 335 in 2001.
-Before 1931 Dry Doddington was a separate parish.
+Before 1 April 1931 Dry Doddington was a separate parish when it was merged with Westborough.

 The village public house is The Wheatsheaf Inn on Main Street.